 Discovering Rome riding: quite another charm!

-For enthusiasts of cycling there are a few tips to get around in the Eternal City on two wheels along the most characteristic streets without worrying about finding parking even in the "Limited Traffic Zone".
+For enthusiasts of cycling there are a few tips to get around in the Eternal City on two wheels along the most characteristic streets without worrying about finding parking.

-If you don’t have a bike in Rome you can rent one, from about 4 euro per hour, in one of the bike rental (list on www.060608.it).
+If you don’t have a bike in Rome you can rent one, in one of the bike rentals (list on www.060608.it).

 If you are tired and the goal to be achieved seems too far away, do not worry on holidays, for the duration of the service, and in the evening after 8.00pm are allowed the access of bicycles on the metro lines A and B and the railway line Rome-Lido.
 The passenger and bicycle are allowed only on the first carriage in the direction of travel of the train.